ionic-team/trapeze/packages/website/docs/configuration-tool.md

 ### `copy`

-Copies files and directories relative to the root of the android project (`./android` by default).
+Copies files, directories, or URLs relative to the root of the android project (`./android` by default).

 ```yaml
 platforms: